Ali Mohammad Daud

-Mohammad Ali bin Haji Mohammad Daud (25 February 1936 – 24 October 2018) was a Bruneian aristocrat, politician and diplomat whom formerly served as the Deputy Minister of Culture, Youth and Sports from 1986 to 1989, and Deputy Minister of Foreign Affairs from 1989 to 2005.
+Mohammad Ali bin Haji Mohammad Daud (25 February 1936 – 24 October 2018) was a Bruneian aristocrat, politician and diplomat who served as the Deputy Minister of Culture, Youth and Sports from 1986 to 1989, and Deputy Minister of Foreign Affairs from 1989 to 2005.
 Additionally, he was a member of the Islamic Religious Council, director of several Bruneian banks (Islamic Bank of Brunei (IBB), Takaful IBB, and IBB Transport) and the president of the Brunei Scouts from 1974 to 1979.

 Early life and education

 On 25 February 1936, Mohammad Ali was born in Kampong Ujong Tanjong, Kampong Ayer.
 He went for early schooling at the Pekan Brunei Malay School, and later obtained his teacher training at the Batu Lintang Teacher Training Centre in Kuching, Sarawak.
 Prior to pursuing legal studies at Birmingham University in the United Kingdom, he obtained his Sarawak Junior Certificate at the Sultan Omar Ali Saifuddien College (at the time called Pekan Brunei English School), alongside Zakaria Sulaiman.
 Additionally, he completed a term in the Queen Elizabeth House, Oxford University's Foreign Service Programme.